Rewritten: January, 2020

 REI also sells travel vests.
 I liked the first Scottevest well enough to buy a second.

 (♦) Luggage.
-Airlines may rarely lose bags, but I don’t want to give them the chance to lose mine, and am a card-carrying member of the “carry on at all costs” party.
+Airlines may rarely lose bags, but I don’t want to give them the chance to lose mine, and am a card-carrying member of the “carry on whenever possible” party.

 All airlines publish size and weight limits for carry-on luggage.
 Sometimes they enforce these limits, sometimes they don’t … but they always can, and the bag deemed too heavy or too large will get an unasked-for ride on the baggage carousel.
 I want my carry-on to be within their published limits, for size and especially for weight.

-Weight issues retired my 22 x 14 x 9, within-domestic-airline-limits carry-on earlier this year.
+Weight issues retired my within-USA-domestic-airline-limits carry-on in early 2015.
 I had heaved this rollaboard into the overhead bins of flights to South America, Canada, Asia and Europe without a single check-in.
-In early 2015, the same bag was flagged and checked-in twice for weight, and a nice sit on the bathroom scale showed why.
+In 2015 the same bag was flagged and checked-in twice for weight, and a nice sit on the bathroom scale showed why.
 It weighs ten pounds empty.
 I could stay inside the fifteen pound limit imposed by some international airlines by packing three pairs of jeans, and absolutely nothing else.

-I bought a 1½ pound, 22 x 16 x 8 Cabin Max Metz for my last international trip and was pleased with it, although it feels more like a kid’s knapsack than luggage for grown-ups.
-It is not a rollaboard, possesses no wheels, can’t be tugged behind me.
-I have to tote it on my back, contentedly or not, but the bag’s 1½ pound weight allows room for 13½ pounds of luggage.
+I bought a 1½ pound, 55x40x20cm Cabin Max Metz that year and have depended on it for most international air trips ever since.
+It is not a rollaboard, possesses no wheels, can’t be lugged behind me, and feels more like a kid’s knapsack than luggage for grown-ups.
+I have to tote it on my back, contentedly or not, but the bag’s 0.66 kg weight allows room for 13½ pounds of luggage.

 Airlines generally allow a second, smaller “personal item.”
 This is always my camera bag, and I have no counsel to offer on alternatives.